AI migration control plane for high-assurance teams

 Verification gates

-RustLift defines success as evidence: original behavior captured, Rust compiled, tests passed, differential checks run where feasible, unsafe counted and justified, and the outcome reported.
+RustLift defines success as recorded evidence: original behavior captured, Rust compiled, generated and existing tests passed, differential checks run where feasible, unsafe counted and justified, human review completed, and the outcome reported.

 gate 01